kannancmohan/priX/sample/spring/spring4/README.txt

 Sample 15: Example demonstrating how to log in Spring with SLF4J and Logback Sample 16: Example demonstrating Bean definition inheritance using parent Sample 17: Example for autowiring by name
+Sample 18: Example for autowiring by type
+Sample 19: Example for autowiring constructor
+Sample 20: Example for autowire-candidate set as false